Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

   - When a file is uploaded, Chat with AI creates both a file and a vector store resources.
 The file can then be referenced during chat conversations.
   - Uploaded files are listed in the input area.
 Click a file to remove it, or right-click for additional options.
   - Referencing uploaded files typically consumes fewer tokens than copying and pasting the file contents directly into the chat.
 - Enable **Tools** to use the tool-calling feature.
-These EmEditor tools can used by the AI to read or modify your document.
+These EmEditor tools can be used by the AI to read or modify your document.
   - Hover over **Tools** and select **Settings** to view and configure the available tools.
   - Using tools will incur additional token costs.